allandx/Vmwithbastion/README.md

 # Terraform

-Terraform scripts that I use in order to provision my servers (for testing purposes)
+Terraform scripts that I use in order to provision my servers with jumphost (for testing purposes)

 ## Quickstart